yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/installation.md

 ## Instructions

-The following instructions assume that you are using Ubuntu 24.04.
+The following instructions assume that Ubuntu 24.04 is being used.

 1. Install the following packages: